 Cloud computing relies on hypervisors to enforce safe and performant isolation of co-tenanted virtual machines (VMs).
 As a result, hypervisors are critical security infrastructure and assurance of their correctness is crucial.

-This tutorial is a hands-on deep dive into the verification of the AWS Nitro Isolation Engine: a new, minimal trusted computing base written in Rust that enforces isolation between VMs.
+This tutorial is a hands-on deep dive into the verification of the AWS Nitro Isolation Engine: a new, minimal trusted computing base written in Rust that enforces isolation between VMs and is a default, always-on capability of Graviton5.
 The Nitro Isolation Engine was designed from inception with formal verification in mind and we have applied Interactive Theorem Proving using Isabelle/HOL to specify and verify functional correctness and isolation properties.
 We establish three key classes of property:

 1. Functional correctness: the system behaves as specified.
 Our total verification approach additionally establishes memory-safety, termination, and absence of runtime errors.